thiscantbeserious/usb-creator-rs/README.md

 3. BSD: basic implementation for list_devices
 4. Revamp / rethink proper architecture (API & Threading)
 5. Implement UI - most likely via Dioxus -> https://dioxuslabs.com/

-This is a tool to create an USB-Disk for Linux, MacOS, Windows and even FreeBSD

 It does not use old legacy code and a plethora of libraries, but simple standard tools and system-level access to the OS directly.